 Many professional associations for human resources professionals offer classes to enhance the skills of their members.
 Some associations, including the Association for Talent Development and the International Society for Performance Improvement, specialize in training and development and offer certification programs.
 The Society for Human Resource Management offers general human resources certification.

 Decisionmaking skills.
-Training and development managers must select or create the best training programs to meet the needs of the organization.
+Training and development managers must select or create the best training programs to meet the needs of an organization.
 For example, they must review available training methods and materials and choose those that best fit each program.